 In previous research on using global features, several SLAM schemes have been developed that use the vanishing point as a feature.
 Bosse et al. used the vanishing point extracted from an omni-directional camera image to group parallel line features and applied it as landmark information for SLAM [4].
-Kawanishi et al. [5] also used the vanishing point to implement structure from motion (SfM) in a textureless environment.
+Kawanishi et al. also used the vanishing point to implement structure from motion (SfM) in a textureless environment [5].
 However, these methods can only be applied with omni-directional cameras and cannot make use of information from other sensors.
 Furthermore, these methods cannot build a dense map for mobile robot navigation.
-Lee et al. used the vanishing point extracted from laser range data to correct the rotational error of the robot pose; however, their approach cannot correct translational errors of the robot pose [6].
-Zhang and Suh [7] developed a SLAM scheme to build a line-based map using not only the vanishing point, but also line features.
-However, their constructed line-based map does not include dense information on the environment, and errors in the data association process are inevitable because of the indistinguishable line features.